-537, 538, 539.
+537, 538.
 Dispensing Pharmacy.
 4 hours each.
-Two hours lecture and six hours laboratory weekly.
-Prerequisite: Pharmacy 390 and 408.
+Three hours lecture and three hours laboratory weekly.
+Prerequisite: Pharmacy 390, 407 and 434.

 An integration of the pharmaceutical sciences and the practice of pharmacy.
 Attention is directed toward the procedures and precautions necessary in providing pharmaceutical services in the community pharmacy and in various institutional settings.
 Special emphasis is placed on drug literature, drug interactions, drug product selection, and drug therapy.
-The course includes student practice experience in various patient-care institutions and in local community pharmacies.